civol/HDLRuby/README.md

 ```

 The `<range>` of a vector type indicates the position of the starting and ending bits relatively to the radix point.
 If the position of the starting bit
 is on the left side of the range, the vector is big endian, otherwise it is little endian.
 Negative values in a range are also possible and indicate positions bellow the radix point.
-For example the following code describes a big endian fixed point type with 8 bits above the radix point and 4 bits
+For example, the following code describes a big-endian fixed-point type with 8 bits above the radix point and 4 bits
 bellow:

 ```ruby
 bit[7..-4]
 ```

 A `n..0` range can also be abbreviated to `n+1`.
-For instance the two following types are identical:
+For instance, the two following types are identical:

 ```ruby
 bit[7..0]